freealise/fretboard/README.md

 may change throughout the note by crossfading within the period of input

 reverb (drawn waveform / record impulse responses of spaces when travelling; from 3D model / pano with convolver / delays or AI ? https://www.google.com/search?q=3d+mesh+to+impulse+response)
-pull tabs and chords from Ultimate Guitar or elsewhere and average versions with AI ?
+pull MIDI, tabs and chords from Ultimate Guitar or elsewhere (and average versions ?)
 links to ebooks (https://developers.google.com/books/docs/viewer/examples) and folk song archives with lyrics and notation
 clothes pegs on pin tuners for indication
 bamboo greenhouses